This Peach Blueberry Crisp is the perfect summer dessert recipe. It is easy to make, flavorful, and perfect for guests!

 Make this a gluten free crisp by using all purpose gluten free flour and gluten free rolled oats.
 Check to make sure the cornstarch you are using is gluten free or use arrowroot starch instead.

 You can certainly use nectarines instead of peaches for this fruit crisp.
-You can actually use many different fruit combinations.
-I love the idea of plum raspberry crisp!
+You can actually use many different fruit combinations and variations.
+I love the idea of plums and raspberries crisp!
+Blackberries or cherries would also be so tasty.

 How to make a peach blueberry Crisp